Special Needs Children and Sarah

 During Classes with another student

 He shared, “I feel G-d’s spirit is with me.”
 He was not shy, concerned, or nervous.
 In fact, he was very confident in what he felt.
 He needed to understand what he was feeling.
 I was honored to be his Rabbi throughout his journey and discovery.

-Teaching and preparing students with learning needs; high functioning Autism; and students with limitations have had classes, and all Read from the Torah one way or the other.
+Teaching and preparing students with learning needs; high functioning Autism; and students with limitations have had classes, and all read from the Torah.
 A ceremony that highlights the student’s strengths.
+It may also become a Family Mitzvah with participation, creating a beautiful moment for all.

 Included in the Program